 Commercial driver log book regulations are evolving alongside new technologies and shifting industry needs.
 Carriers that stay informed and choose flexible solutions will be better prepared for upcoming changes.

-The FMCSA continues to review its rules to improve safety and address operational challenges.
+The FMCSA periodically reviews its rules to improve safety and address operational challenges.
 Future updates could include more flexibility in how drivers take their required breaks and use sleeper berth time.
 Electronic logging devices may eventually need to support more advanced features, like deeper vehicle monitoring or integration with onboard safety systems.
 Exemptions for short-haul drivers, tow-away operations, and older engines may also be revised as electronic logging becomes more widespread.

 Technology is playing a major role in shaping the future of log book tracking.
 Some systems are beginning to use artificial intelligence to recognize driving patterns and predict violations before they happen.
 Blockchain may offer a way to store driver logs securely and prevent tampering, while integrations with driver assistance systems could connect hours-of-service data with driver alertness and behavior.
 Advanced telematics are already helping fleets plan routes more efficiently and stay ahead of maintenance needs.